 Ripple aims to allow researchers, lab managers, and administrators to define data management practices as a set of simple if-trigger-then-action recipes.
 Actions, such as moving data or executing an analysis script, are triggered in response to events, such as files being created, modified, or deleted.
 Filesystem events are captured through various APIs, including Linux’s inotify and the Globus API.
 Given the broad range of actions that might be possible Ripple builds upon severless computing systems to enable on-demand processing of recipes.
 In particular, using Amazon Web Services Lambda as a scalable and low-latency solution for performing arbitrary, loosely coupled actions.

 Our research focuses on three core areas: (1) Developing novel, and reliable, event monitoring solutions for extremely large leadership storage devices; (2) investigating serverless computing’s ability to provide a service which reliably coordinates the execution of tasks over thousands of distributed endpoints; and (3) exploring techniques and programming models which enable non-technical users to design and configure custom flows of data.

-- R. Chard, K. Chard, Jason Alt, Dilworth Y. Parkinson, Steve Tuecke, and Ian Foster, RIPPLE: Home Automation for Research Data Management.
+- R. Chard, K. Chard, J. Alt, D. Y. Parkinson, S. Tuecke, and I. Foster, RIPPLE: Home Automation for Research Data Management.
 First International Workshop on Serverless Computing (WoSC), 2017.